 Clarity of story is the substrate on which every other intervention depends.

 Family planning programs, education initiatives, and economic development all operate within narrative frames that determine whether they accelerate or delay demographic transition.
-The dominant narratives promise technological salvation, distribution solutions, and development pathways that mathematics cannot support.
+The dominant narratives promise technological salvation, distribution solutions, and development pathways that physics cannot support.

 Evidence Support